 Exhibitions in Music are a full-year courses supervised directly by the music staff and is intended for students who have demonstrated prior musical study.
-There is a mandatory technology component in recording and music score writing using Sibelius and ProTools in the music technology rooms.
 Interested students should propose projects that will carry them through a full year of independent study with the music staff as mentors.
 Successful projects in the past have included song-writing, college audition preparations, music videos and soundtracks.